Landscape photography of the Lakes, Dales, Moors and Wolds

 Crossing Urra Moor

 The highest point in the North York Moors is found on Urra Moor, ‘Urra’ being an old English word for ‘dirty hill’.
 That name seems a bit harsh although its not always as calm and peaceful here.

 The track over the moor is part of both the Lyke Wake Walk and Cleveland Way long distance walks.
 This means it is popular so I had to be patient waiting for it to be free of traffic.

 A cup-marked rock can be seen in the foreground, one of many prehistoric remains that can be found on these moors.

 Crossing Urra Moor was last modified: April 13th, 2020 by Gavin Dronfield

-To buy a high quality print of 'Crossing Urra Moor', either with or without a frame, please click the above button.
-All photographs are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
+High quality prints of 'Crossing Urra Moor', are available, either with or without a frame, or as greetings cards or jisaw puzzles.
+All goods are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
 Should you have any questions please contact me and I will reply as soon as possible.